X7md/x7md/README.md

 ### Halla 👋

-- 👨🏽‍💻 Name is Hamad, and I have 18 years ago.
+- 👨🏽‍💻 Name is Hamad, and I was born 18 years ago.

 - I'm form Makkah 🕋 Saudi Arabia 🇸🇦.